-American TESOL Institute provides online or in-class TESOL certification programs, and supports graduates with job placement teaching English abroad.
+American TESOL Institute provides online or in-class TESOL certification courses, and provides graduates with optional job placement teaching English abroad.

 TESOL, or Teaching English to Speakers of Other Languages, is a certification process that generally requires sixty to two hundred hours of work.
 American TESOL Institute offers an online TESOL certification process that makes earning a TESOL certificate more enjoyable and simple than ever.
 Getting an American TESOL certification literally opens one up to an entirely new world of opportunities.